pdstevenson/pdstevenson.github.io/_research/research.md

 The principal code used for these calculations is published and freely available.
 The latest version [Sky3d 1.1 is available from Computer Physics Communications](http://dx.doi.org/10.17632/vzbrzvyrn4.1)

-The picture below shows the fission pathway of the nucleus <sup>240</sup>Pu at finite temperature, showing different allowed trajectories caused by the statistical fluctuations inherent in quantum mechanics
+The picture below (from [Phys.
+Rev. C 103, L031304 (2021)](http://dx.doi.org/10.1103/PhysRevC.103.L031304)) shows the fission pathway of the nucleus <sup>240</sup>Pu at finite temperature, showing different allowed trajectories caused by the statistical fluctuations inherent in quantum mechanics

 <img src="/files/fission.png" alt="fission pathway" width="50%">